aaps/MCmotions/README.md

 #NEW:
-difrentiate between overworld, nether and theend chunks/maps better render of chunks, if all is well it can render all map stuff
+getting rid of if no scene mentioned at lister exported file will be corrupted (done)

+making the proxy faster by moving world guesser to lister (done)

+some crude stairs corners, this is tricky (3/4 done)

 #ToDo:
 1
-* getting rid of if no scene mentioned at lister exported file will be corrupted

-* making the proxy faster by moving world guesser to lister

-* some crude stairs corners, this is tricky

-more block shapes for map import
+* more block shapes for map import

+* more block colors

 refactoring like there is no tomorrow

 adding cams that where imported by proxy commands

 2
-import blockchanges

-what to do with block placements that have an interesting shape like stairs ?

-what to do with removing those shapes ?

-more block colors on the right blocks
+importing block changes via blender masks and makeing that mask visible on keyframes (hope that works)

 block textures

+the ability to record plugin messages like multyworld

 3